-- Our Well Being Team will use THRIVE and other techniques to uncover bullying and support the victims and perpetrators. - Any person may act to prevent situations which they see arising.
+- Our staff will use TIS and other techniques to uncover bullying and support the victims and perpetrators. - Any person may act to prevent situations which they see arising.
 Members of the school will be made aware of the important role and responsibilities that they have in spotting inappropriate behaviour or language and in reporting to key members of staff.
-Children will be taught to report and support individuals who may be being bullied. - Playground buddies may be appointed to work with a named child, encourage good play or intervene where children are being unkind or when a child needs a friend. - Relevant access to outside agencies (e.g. the ABC Anti-Bullying Service) and support will be provided where necessary and certain helpline numbers (e.g. Childline) will be constantly available throughout the school.
+Children will be taught to report and support individuals who may be being bullied. - Playground buddies may be appointed to work with a named child, encourage good play or intervene where children are being unkind or when a child needs a friend. - Relevant access to outside agencies and support will be provided where necessary and certain helpline numbers (e.g. Childline) will be constantly available throughout the school. - The children will be encouraged to use the Worry Monsters in their classrooms if they find it easier to share with an adult this way.